Breda Four: The last four (1960–1965)

 Since the introduction of the Criminal Code in 1886, a life sentence in the Netherlands had never not been commuted (generally after 15–17 years).
 Former Minister Struycken later stated that he expected the commuted death sentence to mean a maximum of 20 years in prison.
-In addition, the Dutch government wanted to leave the war behind through clemency, amongst others to avoid controversial debates about Dutch colloboration.
-This led to the release of the last war German criminals except for the Breda Four in 1961.
+In addition, the Dutch government wanted to leave the war behind through clemency, amongst others to avoid controversial debates about Dutch collaboration.
+This led to the release of the last German war criminals except for the Breda Four in 1961.
 This included the five other German prisoners initially sentenced to death, (Note: These were Johann Friedrich Stöver, Friedrich Bellmer, Bernard Georg Haase, Johannes Wilhelm Hoffmann and Ferdinand Frankenstein) who were released between December 1958 and May 1960 in relative silence.

+There were a few reasons why the Breda Four were not released.
+Their cases had stirred the public opinion since directly after the war, and their first commutation had already led to public outcry and a parliamentary resolution against a further commutation.
 The public interest in the Second World War increased in the early 1960s, with the Eichmann trial (1961), the release of Jacques Pressers book Ashes in the Wind: The Destruction of Dutch Jewry (1965) and the broadcasting of Loe de Jongs television series De bezetting (The occupation, 1960–1965).